StrangeBeeCorp/docs/docs/thehive/user-guides/organization/configure-organization/manage-templates/case-report-templates/widgets-case-report-templates.md

 !!! note "Available since version 5.4"
     Comments widgets are available only for users running TheHive version 5.4 or later.

-Add case comments to your case report template.
+Displays case comments with optional filters and a maximum display limit.

 Comments widget configuration includes: